csiro-data-school/git-rstudio/_episodes/11-trying-it-out.md

 > - Then **push** the most up to date files, along with your new changes, to GitHub
 >
 {: .discussion}

+> ## Challenge: Know your tools
+> Today we have introduced you to three new tools:
+>
+> - Git
+> - GitHub
+> - RStudio
+>
+> Write a short paragraph on each of these describing what each tool does, and how they interact with each other.
+> Commit it to our notes repository in the `tools` folder.
+{: .challenge}